Automated Reporting Tools: Insights in 2024

 1. Tableau

-Tableau is a powerful data visualization and business intelligence platform that offers robust automated reporting capabilities.
+Tableau is a powerful data visualization and business intelligence platform that offers automated reporting capabilities.
 It’s known for its intuitive drag-and-drop interface and its ability to connect to a wide range of data sources.

 Key Features: